 We’ll send you our company updates and latest news.
 Subscribe for free by completing the form below.

-To simplify your list of to-do’s and goals, ask this question first thing in the morning: “What is the one thing I am committed to completing today?”
+To simplify your list of to-do’s and goals and manage your stress levels at school, ask this question first thing in the morning: “What is the one thing I am committed to completing today?”
 Practising it daily will train your brain to prioritize one most important goal above all others.

-• Find a place where you’re most likely to look at it.
-It can be on your bedroom wall next to your bed or right in front of you when you wake up, or the bathroom wall next to the mirror.
+- Find a place where you’re most likely to look at it.
+It can be on your bedroom wall next to your bed or right in front of you when you wake up, or on the bathroom wall next to the mirror.

 Tip 2: Do Your ‘Deep Work’ In The Morning